Home Telephone Location New Telephone Numbers

 Recycle Right

-Please place your food waste in the compostable bags provided.
-Do not use plastic bags or plastic packaging to store your food waste in the brown bin.
+Please use the compostable bags provided by the Council.
+Do not use plastic bags or plastic packaging.

 PLEASE NOTE: One roll of compostable liners can be collected free of charge at any of the above locations (subject to stock levels).

-Food waste can also be wrapped in newspaper before placing in your Brown Bin.
+You can also wrap your food waste in newspaper before placing it in your brown bin.

-Most supermarkets also stock compostable bin liners-make sure the liners bear the seedling logo and are 10 litres in capacity.
+Most supermarkets sell compostable liners — look for the seedling logo and make sure they are 10 litres in size.

 Helpful Tips For Your Brown Bin